jaymandz/dost-asti-hrlite-payroll-docs/additional-adjustments/index.rst

    field.
 7. Finally, enter the amount to add to the employee’s salary in the *Amount* field.
-8. Click the *Submit* button to save the salary adjustment.

-If you want to clear the contents of the form (i.e. “reset” it) click on the *Cancel* button.
+8. If you want to clear the contents of the form (i.e. “reset” it) click on the *Cancel* button.

-The newly saved salary adjustment must appear in the table in the last row.
+9. Click the *Submit* button to save the salary adjustment.
+The newly saved salary adjustment must appear as the last row in the table.